To help prevent theft and fraud, we will ask you for proof of your identity, or the identity of the person named on the prescription.

 of the person named on the prescription.

 If you are on a regular medication you will be issued with a repeat prescription slip.
-This can be handed into the Medical Centre, Boots the Chemist at Fremington, Roundswell, Bideford or Barnstaple High Street, Lloyds Pharmacy at Sainsbury's or Tesco's Pharmacy at Taw View.
+This can be handed into Boots the Chemist at Fremington, Roundswell, Bideford or Barnstaple High Street or Lloyds Pharmacy at Sainsbury's.
+Please note we are not accepting paper prescription requests at the surgery.

 Please re-order by ticking each item required on the right hand slip of your prescription and also indicating from where you would like to pick up the prescription.